We’re happy to answer any questions you might have, so drop us a line. Below are some questions we answer a lot.

 The first priority is to use monetary donations to pay for the container expenses.
 We also have “unseen” costs of fuel and truck expenses to pick up the donations from publishers and other ministries.

 We believe in being good stewards with what God has given us.
-We only have three paid staff members in Illinois and four in Alabama, no expensive buildings, and almost all of the work is done by volunteers.
+We only have three paid staff members in Illinois and three in Alabama, no expensive buildings, and almost all of the work is done by volunteers.
 We do our best to keep all these costs to a minimum, so your gifts work hard to put the Gospel in peoples’ hands.